corybuecker/simple-budget/README.md

 ### TODOs

 - [X] Make authentication more user-friendly
+- [ ] Document how to set up locally with Google and/or seeds
 - [ ] Setup demo site
 - [ ] Associate accounts, goals, etc. to user records
 - [ ] Add instructions for running locally without Docker